Frequently Asked Questions

-The Junior group (ages 10 – 13 years) need to email if they want to be involved in the Audio workshops, and Media workshops, as these are mainly geared towards Youth & Adult age groups.
+The Junior group (ages 10 – 13 years) need to email if they want to be involved in the Tech and Media workshops, as these are mainly geared towards Youth & Adult age groups.
 Apart from that it’s open slather!

 Very likely, depending on what level it gets to during the workshops.
 If you want to make sure your song gets its moment on stage, be as prepared as possible beforehand: lyrics, chords, ideas for other parts, etc. Make it clear to your tutor that you are keen for your 3 minutes on stage!

 Anyone!
 They are public performances.

 Feel free to bring your own snacks and food.
 There are oodles of cafes, shops and restaurants within 2 minutes walk from Lake Wanaka Centre too.
 Bring a water bottle – there is plenty of water on site.